MicrosoftDocs/visualstudio-docs/docs/code-quality/configure-fxcop-analyzers.md

 4. Reload the project.

 > [!NOTE]
-> The arbitrary shared location of the EditorConfig file described here applies only to configuring FxCop analyzers.
-For other settings, such as indentation and code style, the EditorConfig file must always be placed in the project folder or a parent folder.
+> The arbitrary shared location of the EditorConfig file described here applies only to configuring the scope of certain FxCop analyzer rules.
+For other settings, such as rule severity, general editor settings, and code style, the EditorConfig file must always be placed in the project folder or a parent folder.

 ## Option scopes